matde-je/push_swap/README.md

 # push_swap
-Sorting numbers with radix algorithm, base 2 (binary).
-I used arrays and 2 stacks.
+Sorting numbers with Radix algorithm, Base 2 (Binary).
+I used Arrays and 2 Stacks.